mestafrica/MESTLectures/SDLC/Version_Control/README.md

 #Version Control with Git and Github
 The aim of this session is to introduce version control systems as a collaborative tool during software development.
-Focus will be on building skills that allow members of team to work on projects and build products with a "flow" that is seamless.
+Focus will be on building skills that allow members of teams to work on projects and build products with a "flow" that is seamless.

 ### Goals for this lesson
 At the end of this session, you should be able to: